Former PDC Darts Professional, SkySports Darts Commentator and YouTuber with 6 tournament wins under his belt including the Iceland Open in 2023

 If you are new to betting on darts then it can seem daunting with the number of different tournaments, formats, markets etc but do not be alarmed because we have put together a darts betting guide that has all of the relevant information you need to start betting on darts and then once you have an understanding of the sport head over to our best bookie for darts article to see which bookie to use.

-2024 World Cup of Darts Preview
+World Cup of Darts Preview

-New Format for the 2023 World Cup of Darts
+Format for the World Cup of Darts

-The top 4 nations with the best combined rankings of their two players on the PDC Order of merit were seeded and entered the tournament at the second round stage.
-The remaining 36 teams (12 seeded) were split into 12 groups of 3 nations and played a round-robin format with each match being the best of 7 legs.
-The winner from each group proceeded to the second round stage.
+The top 4 nations with the best combined rankings of their two players on the PDC Order of merit are seeded and enter the tournament at the second round stage.
+The remaining 36 teams (12 seeded) are split into 12 groups of 3 nations and play a round-robin format; the winner in each group qualifies for the second round.

 Who are the Favourites to win the World Cup of Darts?

-2024 World Cup of Darts Schedule
+World Cup of Darts Schedule

-The World Cup of Darts takes place over four days where the forty nations will battle it out to become the World Cup of Darts champions and scoop the £80,000 winners prize.
-Thursday will see the first round of twelve group matches and Friday's two sessions will feature the completion of the first round.
+The World Cup of Darts takes place over four days, where the forty nations will battle it out to become the World Cup of Darts champions and scoop the £80,000 winners' prize.
+Thursday will see the first round of twelve group matches, and Friday's two sessions will feature the completion of the first round.

-The eight second round matches take place across two sessions on Saturday and a busy Sunday will feature the four Quarter Final matches in the afternoon and the Semi Finals and Final on Sunday evening.
+The eight-second round matches take place across two sessions on Saturday, and a busy Sunday will feature the four quarter-final matches in the afternoon and the semi-finals and Final on Sunday evening.

-2023 World Cup of Darts Schedule
+World Cup of Darts Schedule

 - Day One - 12 x Group Stage (best of 7 legs)